MDK-Packs/Documentation/Generic_Debug/README.md

    ![printf information in the Event Recorder window](./images/evtrec_window.png)
 8. Stop the program and exit the debug mode **(Ctrl+F5)**.

-### Running EVR in Non-initialized Memory
+### Run EVR in Non-initialized Memory

-In the **Command** window, you will see `Warning: Event Recorder not located in uninitialized memory!`.
+In the [**Command**](https://www.keil.com/support/man/docs/uv4/uv4_db_dbg_outputwin.htm) window, you will see `Warning: Event Recorder not located in uninitialized memory!`.
 This can be safely ignored for the purpose of this tutorial.

 It can be important to preserve the EVR data located in target RAM memory in the event of a crash and/or reset.
 Creating and using non-initialized memory is implemented by modifying the scatter file.
 [Knowledge base article 4012](https://www.keil.com/support/docs/4012.htm) explains how to modify your project to do so.